ozendelait/rvc_devkit/segmentation/README.md

 Now you can execute the download script ``` download_inst_segm.sh ``` or ``` download_panoptic_segm.sh ``` which will download most of the RVC datasets.

-You need to manually register and download the Mapillary Vistas (Research Edition) dataset: https://www.mapillary.com/dataset/vistas
+You need to manually register and download the Mapillary Vistas (Research Edition) dataset, and we will base our evaluation on version 1.3 (blurred faces and license plates): https://www.mapillary.com/dataset/vistas

 You will receive an email with download instructions.
 Save/Move the downloaded zip file into the folder ${RVC_DATA_DIR}/mvs.